Investigating Subtler Biases in LLMs: Ageism, Beauty, Institutional, and Nationality Bias in Generative Models

 \section{Results and Discussion}

-In this section, we focus on the broad trends that we can see from our results.
-Complete tables of results are available in the Appendicies.

-Figure~\ref{fig:delta-graph} shows the high-level trends in model predictions for each of the categories.
-The prediction rates are summarized in terms of the change of rates when moving from positive independent variable values~(stimulus for SAI and attribute for ASA).
+\Cref{fig:delta-graph} shows the high-level trends in model predictions for each of the categories in both directions for GPT-4 and Mistral.
+The prediction rates are summarized in terms of the change of rates when moving from positive to negative independent variable values.
 If the stimuli and attributes are independent of each other in a model, we should find the plots to be close to 0 with minor random variations.
-However, we instead see a consistent trend that positive generations are more frequent when the given provided unrelated information is positive.
-The effect on neutral generations is small and the direction of effect does not seem to follow any obvious pattern.
+We instead see the trend that positive generations are more frequent when the given provided unrelated information is positive and vice-versa for negative generations.
+The effect on neutral generations is small and the direction of the effect does not follow any obvious pattern.